Playin' in a Rock and Roll Band

 I suppose we did it because we wanted a document of what we had done.
 I seem to remember that I pushed the hardest for it.
 Maybe I knew deep down that I, as opposed to my band mates, would never achieve this level of musical notoriety again.

 Anyway, various people over the years have expressed surprise that a little known band from Portland managed to record with Albini.
 Don’t be.
 He’s a whore.
 (Sorry Steve, I just can’t ever stop with the Big Black references.)
-Er, I mean, it’s what he did/does for a living.
+Er, I mean, it’s what he does – or sadly now did – for a living.
 He didn’t select who he would record; he would accept pretty much any job as long as he was paid.

 And back then, he was pretty damn cheap.
 At least for an indie band, he only wanted $150/day plus travel.
 I never heard the details of exactly how badly he screwed major labels.
 Ironically, that was actually screwing the band, since the recording fees came out of the advance.
 This is actually the band’s money since it is generally fully recoupable out of royalties.
 But I suppose he didn’t have much sympathy for a band that signed with a major anyway.